Skip to main content

 LanguageEnglish, Spanish, French, German, Japanese, Chinese, Korean, Portuguese, Italian, Russian

-Paragraph BreaksSpoken commands (default, English only) or Manual Enter
+Paragraph BreaksSpoken commands (default) or Manual Enter only

 AI text correction